-Visit Eartha – Just north of Portland in Yarmouth Maine is the worlds largest globe and it actually rotates at the same speed at the earth!
+Visit Eartha – Just north of Portland in Yarmouth Maine is the world's largest globe and it actually rotates at the same speed as the earth!

 Asticou Azalea Garden – This 2.3 acre Garden was created by Charles Kenneth Savage in 1956.

 Cape Neddick Nubble Lighthouse – Built in 1837 on a rocky island in Maine an is another of the famous Maine lighthouses.

 York's Wild Kingdom Zoo and Fun Park – This is a zoo AND an amusement park in one!
 Located in York Beach don't miss this one.

 Kisma Preserve – If you visit Acadia National Park you have to visit this too!
 The animals here have been removed from their natural habitat through various human activities.

 The goal of Kisma is to raise awareness of the inappropriate use of wild animals as well as to rescue them, rehabilitate them, release them, and include them in breeding programs if and when possible.

 Stephen King's House – The King of Horrors house is located in Bangor Maine.
 While there aren't any tours the outside is just as creepy as you would expect!